Form Configuration

 Enabling SAE Prioritization for MedDRA Forms

 If a MedDRA form collects a Seriousness value, you can configure the form to display the collected Seriousness property during manual coding by enabling SAE (Serious Adverse Event) prioritization.
-Displaying the Seriousness of an adverse event allows coders to easily identify seriousness adverse events and prioritize them for coding.
+Displaying the Seriousness of an adverse event allows coders to easily identify serious adverse events and prioritize them for coding.

 To enable SAE prioritization for a Form: